 - 6.1 NW Fire Control Limited is a company limited by guarantee, which was incorporated in July 2007 and was established to operate a Regional Control Centre with the responsibility for Fire and Rescue Service call handling and mobilisation for the North West region.
 It has operated successfully since 2019, dealing with calls for Cheshire, Cumbria, Greater Manchester and Lancashire fire and rescue services. - 6.2 During 2018-19, a further detailed assessment for Group Accounting requirements took place in respect of NWFC.
 This is in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom based on International Financial Reporting Standards (IFRS 10, 11 & 12).
-It was determined that the company is governed by Joint Control due to the fact that unanimous consent exists for key decisions and that each Authority (including Cheshire) has equal voting rights.
+It was determined that the company is governed by Joint Control due to the fact that unanimous consent exists for key decisions and that each

+Authority (including Cheshire) has equal voting rights.
 Based on materiality, i.e. would it significantly change any individual balance within the accounts, the requirement for the Authority to show their share of the joint operation in their accounts became necessary.
-Further details can be found in the NWFC note on page 70. - 6.3 These accounts include the Authority's 25% share of the 2023-24 results of North West Fire Control Limited based on their unaudited accounts.
+Further details can be found in the NWFC note on page 76.